 It was not until only a couple of hundred years ago that the inbreeding that was taking place started to produce a variety of colors in Koi.
 This is when Koi began to be noticed as something one might want to breed and collect.

 Soon the uneven blotches of red and white were turned into distinguishable patterns of color.
 The fish were bred so that the offspring produced would be rich in the patterns sought after.

 This led to more and more breeding as the Koi became popular, but one thing stayed the same.
 These fish were in mud ponds or other type of natural water features where they were hard to see.

 As time went on it became apparent to Koi breeders that the color of background used to display Koi was an important factor in what others perceived of the fish.
 If the background was not right, the new breeds of Koi with blues and yellows and even chromatic looking colors did not look as bright or lively.

 Black was one of the most popular colors to display Koi against for a long time.
-But as new breeds of Koi became available, even black wasn’t going to do for long.
+But as new breeds of Koi became available, even black wasn’t going to do for too long.
 You might have a beautiful Komonryu to show that is difficult to see against a black background.

 Now hard as I might look and research, I cannot tell you when the first blue background was used.
 However, I do know why.
 From what I could find, the blue background actually allows one to view the Koi in whole.

-What this means is even some of the Koi breeds that have transparent portions of fins or blue coloring in their bodies can be viewed against a blue background and all of the fish can be seen.
+What this means is that even some of the Koi breeds that have transparent portions of fins or blue coloring in their bodies can be viewed against a blue background and all of the fish can be seen.